Author: Sarah Sell, MA, BCBA

 Four years ago, I began working with children with developmental disabilities.
 The kids helped me understand and accept myself better.
 I started to wonder if I could be autistic.

-Within 15 minutes of my first appointment with a psychiatrist, I was recommended an evaluation for autism spectrum disorder.
-After receiving the results of the assessment (Autism and ADHD) it felt like everything and nothing changed.
+Within 15 minutes of my first appointment with a psychiatrist, they recommended an official evaluation for Autism Spectrum Disorder (ASD).

-The symptoms stumping many doctors finally made sense, reframed as hypersensitivity, sensory aversions, autistic burnout, and resistance to change and transitions.
+The symptoms stumping many doctors finally made sense when reframed as hypersensitivity, sensory aversions, autistic burnout, and resistance to change and transitions.

 For me personally, a diagnosis provided a single answer to many questions I have asked about myself.
 But that is just what my path was, and everyone’s path is unique.